common-badger/wanderlust/CONTRIBUTING.md

 ### Make commits to your feature branch.

 Prefix each commit like so

-  - (feat) Added a new feature
+  * (feat) adds Facebook login ---- completed feature into the org repo.
-  - (fix) Fixed inconsistent tests [Fixes #0]
+  * (fix) fixes inconsistent tests [issue #7] ---- completed bug fix into the org repo.
-  - (refactor) ...
+  * (refactor) refactors database to mongo ---- completed refactor cycle into the org repo.
-  - (cleanup) ...
+  * (cleanup) reformats user model to conform to style guide ---- no real code.
+Only formatting and comments.
-  - (test) ...
+  * (test) adds testing for issue #7  ---- Any new or changed test code into the org repo.
-  - (doc) ...
+  * (doc) adds model diagram to /doc folder ---- documentation for the outside world.
+Code comments fall under cleanup.

-Make changes and commits on your branch, and make sure that you only make changes that are relevant to this branch.
-If you find yourself making unrelated changes, make a new branch for those changes.
+  * (inc) saves hourly progress on oath feature branch ---- "incremental" or "incomplete" periodic commits to a personal fork

 #### Commit Message Guidelines

-- Commit messages should be written in the present tense; e.g. "Fix continuous integration script".
+- Commit messages should begin in lowercase and be written in the present tense in such a way as to complete the sentence "This commit..." e.g. "fixes continuous integration script".
 - The first line of your commit message should be a brief summary of what the commit changes.
 Aim for about 70 characters max.
 Remember: This is a summary, not a detailed description of everything that changed.